datacentric-machine-learning-research/icml2023/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: Data-centric Machine Learning Research (DMLR) Workshop at ICML 2023 (Saturday, July 29)
+description: Data-centric Machine Learning Research (DMLR) Workshop at ICLR 2024 (May 11 in Vienna, Austria)

 profile:
   align: #right